thisiskushal31/dochub/README.md

 - Shows latest changes immediately

 ### CI/CD Build Process
-1. Clones all repositories from `src/config/repositories.ts`
+1. Updates or clones all repositories from `src/config/repositories.ts` (uses `update-repos.js` if repos exist, otherwise `clone-repos.js`)
 2. Copies markdown files to `public/repos/{repoId}/`
 3. Generates `tree.json` files for file tree navigation
+4. Generates sitemap.xml
-4. Builds the site with static files
+5. Builds the site with static files
-5. Deploys to GitHub Pages
+6. Deploys to GitHub Pages

-**To update content**: Just push to your repository's main branch, and the next CI run will pick up the changes.
+**To update content**:
+- **Automatic (Scheduled)**: The workflow `update-content.yaml` runs daily at 2 AM UTC to check for updates
+- **Manual (GitHub Actions)**: Go to Actions → "Update Content from Source Repositories" → "Run workflow" to manually trigger an update
+- **Manual (Local)**: Run `npm run update-repos` to update cloned repositories locally, then commit and push the updated `public/repos/` directory
+- **Via Webhook**: Set up a webhook in your source repositories to trigger `repository_dispatch` events (see setup below)

 ---